hilton/hilton.github.com/blog/_posts/2016-12-31-relf-2004-source-code-readability.md

 However, don’t expect to find all guidelines equally acceptable.
 Furthermore, consider that novice developers may require more work explanation that more experienced developers.

+Beyond the paper’s results, you may choose to the collected guidelines directly.
+This kind of of guideline belongs in a coding standards (code review) checklist, or as part of automated checks.

 ## References

 P. Relf, _Achieving Software Quality through Source Code Readability_ (2004)